 How the module will be delivered

 This module is the practical complement to OPT006: Paediatric Eye Care 1 - Theory.
-Students have the opportunity to do guided case based learning that encourages them to revise and apply knowledge to four patient key features scenarios in a virtual setting via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
+You will have the opportunity to do guided case based learning that encourages you to revise and apply knowledge to four patient key features scenarios in a virtual setting via Learning Central the University’s e-learning system, with supporting resources and references supplied.
 Four interactive webinars will allow you to discuss the formative key features scenarios and an additional set of case scenarios, with particular emphasis on management and communication with parents and other professionals.